 - 3 oz.
 Gel fuel: for cooking if the power is out.

-- 3 garbage bags: for waste.
-It can be used as ponchos as well (the clean ones, at least).
+- Three garbage bags: for waste.
+It can also be used as shawls (the clean ones, at least).

-- 6 Ziploc bags: put food leftovers in, can be useful in other ways.
+- 6 Ziploc bags: put food leftovers in; they can be useful in other ways.

 - A Warm blanket: to stay warm if the power goes out.
 1 per family member.